 Consumer Reports: Top space heaters

 SPRINGFIELD, Mo.
-(KY3) - Space heaters are great at warming up those drafty spots around the house.
-Of course, you’ll want one that heats well and does it safely.
-That’s where Consumer Reports comes in, with recommendations on the best heaters plus tips to keep your family safe when using them.
+(KY3) - Space heaters are great at warming up those chilly or drafty spots around the house.
+Of course you’ll want one that not only heats well, but also does it safely.
+That’s where Consumer Reports comes in, with recommendations on the best heater, plus tips to keep your family safe when using them.

-When it’s chilly, space heaters can provide a little extra warmth.
-But they can also be dangerous.
-Statistics show that they’re involved in one-third of all home heating fires, so safety matters.
+When it’s chilly, a space heater can provide a little extra warmth but they can also be dangerous--statistics show space heaters are involved in one-third of all home heating fires so safety matters.

-CR’s tests have found that not all models do both well.
-A mannequin is equipped with four temperature sensors to record and measure how well a heater can spot-heat.
-And a chamber is used where testers assess how well a heater can warm up a standard-sized room.
+A mannequin is equipped with four temperature sensors to record and measure how well a heater can spot heat.
+And in this chamber, testers assess how well a heater can warm up a standard sized room.

-If you have kids or pets and you’re concerned about hotter surfaces, CR says the Lasko AW315 Bladeless Tower for $100 is a good alternative.
-It does well at safely heating a whole room as well as spot-heating.
+If you have kids or pets and you’re concerned about hotter surfaces, CR says a Lasko Bladeless Tower is a good alternative for one-hundred dollars.
+It does well at safely heating a whole room, as well as spot heating.

-And remember two more safety tips: Never use extension cords with portable space heaters, and keep your heater on the floor at least 3 feet away from anything that can burn.
+And a few safety tips: Never use extension cords with portable space heaters, and keep your heater on the floor, at least three feet away from anything that can burn.

 To report a correction or typo, please email firstname.lastname@example.org

 Copyright 2022 KY3.
 All rights reserved.